caseyg/awesome/TOPICS.md

 ## vector-search-engine

 *   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

+## a2a

+*   [google-a2a/A2A](https://github.com/google-a2a/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.

+## a2a-mcp

+*   [google-a2a/A2A](https://github.com/google-a2a/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.

+## a2a-protocol

+*   [google-a2a/A2A](https://github.com/google-a2a/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.

+## a2a-server

+*   [google-a2a/A2A](https://github.com/google-a2a/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.

 ## agentic-workflow